Kingohearts/task-cli/README.md

 # Usage Instructions as per project specs in the site

+Add task-cli binary to environment path if you want to use at all times

 ```# Adding a new task
 task-cli add "Buy groceries"
 # Output: Task added successfully (ID: 1)